Tips for Working with Cowork

 • Reference data

-When Cowork opens the folder, it will automatically read INSTRUCTIONS.md and follow it — like sending a brief to a colleague before starting a project.
+When Cowork opens a folder, it will read INSTRUCTIONS.md automatically and follow it — like sending a brief to a colleague before starting a project

-Part 3: Accuracy — Verify Before Using Results
+Part 3: Accuracy — Verify Before Using in Production

 • Aggregating totals from multiple files — may double-count or miss entries